SnipeDragon/steamlink/README.md

 I could not find a solution that met my needs, so I made my own, the goals I set for myself are as follows:

 1. Generate a Login Button/URL using Steam's provided login button graphics.
-2. Begin a session and return a user object on login.
+2. Begin a session (optional) and return a user object on login.
 3. Have the ability to refresh a user object by providing a steamid.

 ## Getting Started - Composer